Vietnam.vn - Nền tảng quảng bá Việt Nam

 Workers apply for unemployment insurance at the Hanoi Employment Service Center, April 2025.
 Photo: Hoang Giang

-Maximum contribution 1%
+Maximum contribution level 1%

-One of the new points of the revised Law on Employment is that the rate of contribution to the Unemployment Insurance Fund is not fixed at 1% per month as currently, but is directed towards a maximum of 1%.
+One of the new points of the revised Law on Employment is that the contribution rate to the Unemployment Insurance Fund is not fixed at 1% per month as currently, but is directed towards a maximum of 1%.
 Specifically, employees contribute 1% of their monthly salary, employers contribute a maximum of 1% of the monthly salary fund on the total number of employees participating in Unemployment Insurance (UI), and the state supports a maximum of 1% from the budget.

 The Government will specify this content in detail to ensure flexibility in implementation.
 Because the maximum contribution regulation does not mean that employees and employers can freely choose the contribution rate, but this rate will be specifically regulated by the Government and applied to participating groups.

-Expanding the scope of social insurance contributions
+Expanding the coverage of social insurance

 The new policy adds more groups to the list of participants in unemployment insurance to align with the revised Law on Social Insurance.
 Specifically, employees who have signed a contract for a full month or more instead of three months as currently, including cases where the two parties agree on a different name but the content shows the work with wages, salaries and management, operation and supervision by one party.

-The expanded scope also applies to part-time employees whose monthly salary is equal to or higher than the lowest salary used as the basis for compulsory social insurance contributions; business managers, controllers, representatives of the enterprise's capital as prescribed by law; members of the Board of Directors, general directors, directors, members of the Board of Supervisors or controllers and other elected management positions of cooperatives and cooperative unions who receive salaries.
+The expanded scope also applies to part-time workers whose monthly salary is equal to or higher than the lowest salary used as the basis for compulsory social insurance contributions; business managers, controllers, representatives of the enterprise's capital as prescribed by law; members of the Board of Directors, general directors, directors, members of the Board of Supervisors or controllers and other elected management positions of cooperatives and cooperative unions who receive salaries.

-According to the revised Law on Employment, for public sector employees, the salary used as the basis for monthly contributions is based on position, title, rank, grade, and position allowances, seniority beyond the framework, seniority, and salary retention differential coefficient (if any).
-For the private sector, the basis for contributions is the monthly salary, including the salary according to the job or title, salary allowances, and other additional amounts agreed to be paid regularly and stably in each payment period.
+According to the revised Law on Employment, for public sector workers, the salary used as the basis for monthly contributions is based on position, title, rank, grade, and position allowances, seniority beyond the framework, seniority, and salary retention differential coefficient (if any).
+For the private sector, the basis for contributions is the monthly salary, including the salary according to the job or title, salary allowances, and other additional payments agreed to be paid regularly and stably in each payment period.
 The more specific regulations are intended to be consistent with the revised Law on Social Insurance.

 The highest base salary for contribution is 20 times the regional minimum monthly salary announced by the Government at the time of contribution.

 If an employee is participating in social insurance and is detained or temporarily suspended from work, both parties will temporarily stop paying.
-In case the employee is entitled to receive full salary back pay, both parties will make up for the time of detention or temporary suspension.
+In case the employee is entitled to full back pay, both parties will make up for the time of detention or temporary suspension.
 The Government will provide detailed regulations on this content.

-Supplementing regulations on registration and labor database
+Supplementing regulations on labor registration and database

-The amended law provides for labor registration and employee database, which are connected and synchronized with the National General Database, the National Population Database and other databases.
+The amended Law provides for labor registration and employee database, which are connected and synchronized with the National General Database, the National Population Database and other databases.

-Labor registration information includes: Full name, personal identification number, date of birth, gender, ethnicity; current residence; education level including general education, vocational education, university education, vocational skills certificates and other certificates; employment status and needs; information groups on social insurance, unemployment insurance; characteristics and features of the registrant.
+Labor registration information includes: Full name, personal identification number, date of birth, gender, ethnicity; current residence; education level including general education, vocational education, university education, vocational skills certificates and other certificates; employment status and needs; information groups on social insurance, unemployment insurance; characteristics and particularities of the registrant.

 The database on workers is built and managed centrally and uniformly nationwide according to the provisions of the law on data.
 The Government will specify the records, procedures, places for labor registration, reception, connection, sharing and use of this database.